ScriptBasic/WinPBX/docs/CRegExp Class.md

 pRegExp.Pattern = "(\w+)@(\w+)\.(\w+)"
 pRegExp.IgnoreCase = TRUE
 DIM cbsText AS CBSTR = "Please send mail to dragon@xyzzy.com.
 Thanks!"
-DIM pRegExp2 AS CRegExp = pRegExp.Execute(cbsText)
+IF pRegExp.Execute(cbsText) = FALSE THEN
+   print "No match found"
+ELSE
    ' Get the number of submatches
-DIM nCount AS LONG = pRegExp2.SubMatchesCount(0)
+   DIM nCount AS LONG = pRegExp.SubMatchesCount(0)
    print "Sub matches: ", nCount
    FOR i AS LONG = 0 TO nCount - 1
-   print pRegExp2.SubMatchValue(0, i)
+      print pRegExp.SubMatchValue(0, i)
    NEXT
+END IF

+PRINT
 PRINT "Press any key..."
 SLEEP
 ```